mantzas/presentations/20170503_serverless/slides/index.md

 ### [serverless.com framework](https://serverless.com/)

-* all in one solution
+* tries to be a all in one solution
-* powered by CloudFormation, but abstracted away complexity
+* powered by CloudFormation, but abstracted away complexity of it
 * powerful and easy cli
 * multi language support (js, C#, Java, Python)
 * multi cloud provider support (AWS, Azure etc)